-I always thought broomstick lace was going to be something really hard and confusing.
-How else would one make a pretty stitch that looks like the long fanned plumes of a peacock?
+For years I thought broomstick lace would be difficult and confusing… How else would one make a pretty stitch that looks like the long fanned plumes of a peacock?
 While it does feel a little out of control when you are crocheting into those big loops of yarn, it can be a lot of fun, and has a beautiful result.
 Try your hand at this cool crochet stitch - you might even get crazy and use a dowel, a broomstick, or some other everyday item as a one-of-a-kind crochet tool.

 Super-bulky: 70 yards/64 meters.
 Shown in Malabrigo Rasta (100% merino wool; 90 yards/82 meters per 5.5 ounce/150 gram skein), colorway Violetta Africana.